product-noob/product-noob.github.io/_posts/2021-08-15-Demystifying : SEO.md

 * Meta Tags
 * Alt links for images/ videos
 * Anchor text
+* XML Sitemap

+Once you have added relevant keywords to your website content, next step is for that content to be indexed by the search engines.
+The way this happens is Google keep running web crawlers (commonly known as spiders) to collect these keywords and index them for their search engine.
+It typically takes 2-4 days for new content to be indexed (in my experience) and then voila your site is available on the search results for those keywords.

+The real work starts from here: you need to convince Google's algorigthms that your content is the most relevant for those keywords.
+There are a bunch of useful strategies like getting quality backlinks, ad driven intital push, optimisation in keywords & content, improving on the site load time & performance etc. Its a process constant iteration and learning to keep on optimising your SEO.

 While there is a whole lot to write about SEO, infact there are companies and people who made their career in SEO.
 For now I'll end here and share few links I found useful during my research: